-In 2016, when I moved to New York City to pursue my creative career, I continued to pursue my corporate one.
-Although I was great at my job and a high achiever, I was not happy or fulfilled.
+I had always been a high achiever, type A personality.
+I spent over a decade living a dual life of a documentary photographer and climbing the ladder as senior leadership in talent acquisition and HR.
+Therefore, when I moved to New York City to pursue my creative career, I continued to pursue my corporate one.
+Although I met all my goals as a creative and I produced significant ROI in my career, I was not happy or fulfilled.

 I was burnt out.
 I had worked hour upon hour with proven results for others, but I had been depleted of my own sense of worth and I had absolutely nothing to show for it.
 That is when I realized both my personal and professional life were tethered together in unhealthy ways.

 After taking a leap to move to The Big Apple to follow my dreams, I fell into a creative black hole.
 I hid from my creativity, I hid from others, I hid behind closed doors the reality of what my life had become.
 I was involved in an all consuming emotional, financial, and physically abusive relationship.
 I was manipulated and controlled.
 I fell into a depression and became physically ill.
 Desperate to escape but seeing no way out, I caved for almost two years.
 I sunk inside myself, ignored my intuition and wandered through my days as a zombie.
 I believed my abuser that I was nothing and deserved the abuse.

 I dealt with my personal life by escaping into my corporate career, but I had developed so many unhealthy work habits that I turned to my personal life for relief and there was none.
 Both were chaotic.

 I covered it all up.
 I hid from everything, while telling the world I was successful and happy.
 In reality, I did not love myself nor trust myself.
 Finally, after months of getting sober in body and mind, I began waking up.
 No longer a zombie, I knew what I had to do.
 I had to leave.